rosengardsky/bot/README.md

-Module for Hikka Userbot
+Modules for Hikka Userbot by RequiMods
-RequimSpam for spam